At the Warren G. Magnuson Park

 The Tranquil Garden

-The Tranquil Garden was designed as a quite place for meditation, with amenities for persons with special needs.
-While the infrastructure of the Tranquil Garden has been built, the plantings which will give it a sense of place need to mature.
+The Tranquil Garden was originally designed as a quite place for meditation, with amenities for persons with special needs.
+While the infrastructure of the Tranquil Garden has been built, the execution of a place for persons with special needs was not completed.
 The Tranquil Garden is a concrete patio, tucked in to the Community Garden between the raised beds of the P-Patch, which allow persons with disabilities to garden, and the amphitheater.
 It is walled on three sides.
 The walls are rimmed by a garden at their base.
 The fourth side is edged by plantings which eventually will partially screen the patio.
 Garden furniture including tables with awnings was added to the patio for the enjoyment of the users.

 In a corner of the Tranquil Garden a stone fountain is featured.
 The fountain is